veeto

 Summary

-Assembly Member Caloza's Small Business and Nonprofit Recovery Fund Act establishes a comprehensive grant program within the State Treasury to support California small businesses and nonprofit organizations affected by declared states of emergency.
-The Office of Small Business Advocate would distribute 90% of appropriated funds through competitive grants ranging from $2,500 to $100,000, with recipients required to provide matching funds through insurance claims, recovery loans, or in-kind contributions.
+Assembly Member Caloza's Small Business Recovery Fund Act establishes a competitive grant program within the Office of Small Business Advocate (OSBA) to assist California small businesses impacted by declared emergencies.
+The program would allocate 90% of legislatively appropriated funds for grants ranging from $2,500 to $100,000, requiring recipients to provide matching funds through insurance claims, recovery loans, or in-kind contributions.

 Key Dates